 As we’ll see, the Apgar scale for skin coloration takes this critical distinction into account, assigning different point values to children with central and peripheral cyanosis.

 Healthy newborns react spontaneously to stimulation by grimacing, coughing, sneezing, crying or wailing.
 Wailing, as it turns out, is a very healthy response, as children clear their airways, which may still be filled with amniotic fluid.
-Where an obstetrician chooses to suction amniotic fluid out a newborn’s mouth and nostrils, the doctor can evaluate the infant’s response to this form of stimulation.
+When an obstetrician chooses to suction amniotic fluid out a newborn’s mouth and nostrils, the doctor can evaluate the infant’s response to this form of stimulation.

 Healthy muscles are always slightly tense, which is how our bodies maintain a posture once we’ve occupied it.
 This baseline tension also allows our muscles to snap into action when necessary.
-Muscle tone always refers to the amount of tension in a person’s muscles at rest.
+Muscle tone refers to the amount of tension in a person’s muscles at rest.

-Taking An Apgar Score
+How To Take An Apgar Score

 |Criteria||0 Points||1 Point||2 Points|